-All 1st year students, transfer students, and students who change their major will automatically be added to the course.
+All CBA students and faculty are added to the course.
 This course includes information on Academic Advising, Course Requirements for each Major/Minor, information on gaining experience, internships, the CBA Application, preparing for registration, and FAQ's.

 Multicultural Business Scholars Program